 Vitamin B group

 Depending on the variety mushrooms are a great source of the Vitamin B group.
-Another important vitamin that has its own section.
+Another important vitamin has its own section.

 - riboflavin, or B-2